openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ###### Before start: Project's naming conventions
 General guide:
-* Snake case (also known as *lower_case_with_underscores* style) is used across the codebase.
-That includes modules (`runtime`, `offline_transformations`), function names and arguments/variables (`async_infer`, `wait`, `path_to_xml`).
+* Snake case (also known as the *lower_case_with_underscores* style) is used across the codebase.
+That includes modules (`runtime`, `offline_transformations`), function names, and arguments/variables (`async_infer`, `wait`, `path_to_xml`).
-* Exception to above rule is naming of classes (*CamelCase* style), for example: `Core`, `InferRequest` or `AsyncInferQueue`.
+* Naming of classes is an exception to the above rule.
+The *CamelCase* style is used in this case, for example: `Core`, `InferRequest` or `AsyncInferQueue`.
-* If bindings (term explained later in section "Pure pybind11 solution" <!-- Add link to section? https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown -->) are created to expose existing C++ code, try to get close to their C++ counterpart with names and placement (example: C++'s `ov::InferRequest` and Python's `openvino.runtime.InferRequest`).
-If alignment is not possible, try to describe your class/function/module in the best way.
-One of the examples is pair of `openvino.runtime.ConstOutput/openvino.runtime.Output` which relates to `ov::Output<const ov::Node>/ov::Output<ov::Node>`, this naming points out the functional difference between both classes - the first is immutable version and the second is mutable.
+* If bindings (explained later in the [Pure pybind11 solution](#Pure pybind11 solution) section) are created to expose existing C++ code, make them similar to their C++ counterparts, regarding both names and placement, for example, C++'s `ov::InferRequest` and Python's `openvino.runtime.InferRequest`.
+If alignment is not possible, try to describe your class/function/module as well as possible, such as the pair of `openvino.runtime.ConstOutput/openvino.runtime.Output` which relates to `ov::Output<const ov::Node>/ov::Output<ov::Node>`.
+This naming points out the functional difference between both classes - one is an immutable and the other a mutable version.

 <!-- Pure Python solution describes Python based approach -->
 #### Pure Python solution
-One of the simplest way to extend existing codebase is by writing it in pure Python.
+One of the simplest ways to extend the existing codebase is by writing it in pure Python.

 ###### Before start: Layout of the project
 How does OpenVINO:tm: packaging work?
 It is strictly connected to the layout of the Python API itself and reused in different supporting packages like tools and extensions.
-The main namespace `openvino` provides unified place that connects all packages together during importing, **this is the required part**.
+The main namespace of `openvino` provides a unified place that connects all packages together during import, **which is the required part**.
 However, it is up to the developer how to organize the rest of the package.
 There are also other common namespaces which follow the same rules:
 * `openvino.tools`
 * ...